Atfayee/PixyProxy/construction/system_description.md

-The task at hand is to design a REST API using Python's FastAPI framework.
-The API provides API endpoints for generating images from prompts, remembering the metadata and content of the generated images, listing image details, and returning image content.
-Each image will have a GUID for public identification, an integer ID for internal use, prompt, a filename, and timestamps.
+The task at hand is to design a REST API for PixyProxy, a Python FastAPI image generation service leveraging Large Language Model (LLM) technology.
+The API will facilitate the generation and management of images based on prompts.

+Each image generated will have a GUID for public identification, an integer ID for internal use, a prompt, a filename, and timestamps.

 The API will be structured into four layers: database, service, core, and web.

-1. The database layer, located in the /data directory, will use a repository pattern and MySQL.
-It will implement conversions between models and dictionaries for efficiency and use named parameters for SQL commands.
-The initialization logic will be contained in an init.py module.
+1. Database Layer: Located in the /data directory, this layer will utilize a repository pattern and MySQL database.
+It will implement conversions between image models and dictionaries for efficiency and utilize named parameters for SQL commands.
+The initialization logic will reside in an init.py module.

-2. The service layer, located in the /service directory, will handle requests for public and private prompts in separate modules.
-It will revalidate incoming models from the web layer using pydantic.
-All exceptions, whether they originate from the database or service layer, will be formatted as a PromptException.
+2. Service Layer: Located in the /service directory, this layer will handle requests for generating images from prompts and retrieving image details.
+It will validate incoming models from the web layer using pydantic.
+All exceptions, whether from the database or service layer, will be formatted as an ImageGenerationException.

-3. The core layer, located in the /core directory, will focus on models and exceptions, all of which will extend PromptException.
+3. Core Layer: Located in the /core directory, this layer will focus on image models and exceptions, all of which will extend ImageGenerationException.

-4. The web layer, located in the /web directory, will contain separate resources for managing public and private prompts.
-It will use a dependency pattern to ensure that private resource methods require authentication.
-It will also incorporate a dependency for universal logging of all requests.
+4. Web Layer: Located in the /web directory, this layer will contain resources for managing images through API endpoints.
+It will incorporate universal request logging and exception handling.

-The API will support various functionalities through its endpoints.
-These include searching by guid and requesting all images with pagination constraints.
-All responses will be in pydantic model or image bytes.
-Users will also have access for images, image details or image bytes and adding images.
+The API will support the following endpoints:

+    POST /image: Generate an image (and image detail) from a prompt.
+Return an ImageDetail model object that includes the prompt, filename, and GUID.

+    GET /image/guid: Retrieve image details for an image with the provided GUID.
+Return an ImageDetail model object that includes the prompt, filename, and GUID.

+    GET /image: Get image details for all images.
+Return a list of ImageDetail model objects that includes the prompt, filename, and GUID.

+    GET /image/guid/content: Retrieve the image file using the provided GUID.
+Return the image bytes in the body of the HTTP response.

+The API endpoints will handle both the generation and retrieval of images without requiring separate public and private sections.